Transportation in Cincinnati

-Cincinnati has several modes of transportation including sidewalks, roads, public transit, bicycle paths and regional and international airports.
+Transportation in Cincinnati includes sidewalks, roads, public transit, bicycle paths, and regional and international airports.
 Most trips are made by car, with transit and bicycles having a relatively low share of total trips; in a region of just over 2 million people, less than 80,000 trips are made with transit on an average day.
 The city is sliced by three major interstate highways, I-71, I-74 and I-75, and circled by a beltway several miles out from the city limits.
 The region is served by two separate transit systems, one on each side of the river.
-SORTA, on the Ohio side is about 6 times larger than TANK on the Kentucky side.
-The transit system is largely radial with almost all lines terminating in or departing from Downtown Cincinnati.
-The city's hills preclude the regular street grid common to many cities built up in the 19th century, and outside of the downtown basin, regular street grids are rare except for in patches of flat land where they're small and oriented according to topography.
+SORTA, on the Ohio side is about six times larger than TANK on the Kentucky side.

+The transit system is largely radial with almost all lines terminating at Downtown Cincinnati.
+The city's numerous hills precluded the regular street grid common to many cities built up in the 19th Century, and outside of the downtown basin, regular street grids are rare.
+Exceptions do exist in patches of flat land where they are typically small and oriented according to the local topography rather than the cardinal directions.

+Roads

+The road network of Cincinnati includes three major interstate highways, one interstate bypass and one interstate spur and six U.S. highways.